 Portugal received over 20 million annual visitors before the pandemic decimated the tourism sector.
 Now visitors have began flocking back to the country to enjoy its famous beaches, landmarks, architecture, culture and religious sites.

-Below are all the latest COVID-19 entry requirements all travelers need to know before booking their trip.
+Below are all the latest COVID-19 entry requirements for Portugal in 2021 all travelers need to know before booking their trip.

 Countries Permitted To Visit Portugal: